 - SCPS ranked #1 in the state in STEM (Science, Technology, Engineering & Math).

-- SCPS is one of the top districts in the state in Calculus & Physics enrollment.
+- SCPS ranked #1 in the state in Calculus & Physics enrollment.

 - SCPS has been awarded a $1 Million Re-think Award by QX: The Super School Project to help fund its problem solving high school concept PSI High (SCPS was the only district in Florida to receive an award).